PlanetNLP

-The purpose of this NLP exercise is to enable you to take a negative belief you hold about yourself - a belief that limits you, and to destroy it, thus giving you more options in your life.
+The purpose of this NLP exercise is to enable you to take a negative belief you hold about yourself such as a belief that limits you, and to destroy it, thus giving you more flexibility and more options in your life.

-It is also a good idea to read the Content and Submodality Primers before attempting this exercise.
+It is also a good idea to read the NLP Submodalities and NLP Memory Manipulation lessons before attempting this NLP exercise.

 Step 1: